axllent/myback/README.md

 - Individual table dumps stored on client side, can be merged into single SQL file (see `myback extract -h`)

+## Installation

+You can download the latest release from the [releases](https://github.com/axllent/myback/releases) page.

+Docker images are also available (`docker pull axllent/myback:latest`).

 ## Limitations

 - Given the nature of the selective backup process, databases are not locked during dumps